 When developing an ebook we don’t even know what ‘location’ any given piece of content of the ebook is going to be on.
 That is done after uploading to Amazon.

 In the case of questionnaires where you put two pages at the end of the ebook containing either ‘Incorrect answer’ or ‘Correct answer’, we can only create back-links manually if we also insert a correct and incorrect page for each question.
 If your book is this complex you might like to consider using Apple iBooks Author or Amazon Kindle Text Book Creator to set up the ebook.
+Or we can set-up your ebook in these textbook friendly applications for you.
 These programs have interactive features, but the resulting files are less widely supported than standard reflowing epub and mobi.

 Apple devices have a nice and obvious 'Back to page 34' back-link after any internal cross-reference (named anchor) hotlink is pressed.
 Amazon try to avoid using the word 'pages' with reflowing ebooks as they really don't have pages.
 Amazon uses 'locations' instead.
 Amazon expects its Kindle users to use the bar down the bottom, as well as the meta-data table of contents to navigate their ebooks.
 They consider these two ways to navigate sufficient for jumping around inside the one ebook.

 The ability to hyperlink references offers ebook users a unique and convenient way to interact with the content.
 It makes sense to use hyperlinks to their best advantage for ebook readers.
 However, the more complicated your cross-references and internal hyperlinks, the more time and budget you will have to allow for your designers, editors and ebook conversion house.
 If you don’t have a managing editor, you must expect to check and manage all the internal hyperlinks yourself.